Childhood Bible Storiesest. 2024

 Martha works hard to serve Jesus while Mary sits and listens.
 Jesus gently tells Martha that being present with Him is the most important thing.

-PresencePrioritiesListening to GodRead full story →
+PresencePrioritiesListening to GodRead the Martha and Mary story →

 14